EHang Holdings Ltd ADR (EH) Stock: A Look at the Analyst Recommendations - News Heater

 EH’s Market Performance

-EHang Holdings Ltd ADR (EH) has experienced a 6.92% rise in stock performance for the past week, with a -6.42% drop in the past month, and a -7.64% drop in the past quarter.
-The volatility ratio for the week is 5.66%, and the volatility levels for the past 30 days are at 7.16% for EH.
-The simple moving average for the last 20 days is 7.48% for EH stock, with a simple moving average of 6.82% for the last 200 days.
+EHang Holdings Ltd ADR (EH) has experienced a 22.32% rise in stock performance for the past week, with a 18.65% rise in the past month, and a -2.87% drop in the past quarter.
+The volatility ratio for the week is 9.66%, and the volatility levels for the past 30 days are at 7.83% for EH.
+The simple moving average for the last 20 days is 23.15% for EH stock, with a simple moving average of 22.73% for the last 200 days.

 Analysts’ Opinion of EH